 - Income Support

 - Income-related Employment and Support Allowance (ESA)

-Who also have any of following:
+and you also have one of the following:

 - Child Tax Credit

-- Disability Living Allowance (For an adult or child within the household) or Personal Independence Payments (PIP)
+- Disability Living Allowance (for an adult or child within the household) or Personal Independence Payments (PIP)

 - Long term Incapacity Benefit